Feedback Lunch: Learned Feedback Codes for Secure Communications: Proposed Coding Schemes

 where $(\cdot\|\cdot)$ denotes the concatenation of two sequences, and $\odot$ represents multiplication in $\mathrm{GF}(2^q)$.
 The corresponding security decoder recovers the estimated message $\widehat{\mathbf{M}}$ using

-where $(\cdot)_k$ denotes selection of the $k$ most significant bits. {The security layer $(\varphi_s, \psi_s)$ is used in all WTC-based codes.}
+where $(\cdot)_k$ denotes selection of the $k$ most significant bits.

-\subsection{Reliability Layer $(e_r, d_r)$}
+\subsection{Reliability Layer}

-The reliability layer $(e_r, d_r)$ can be implemented using neural networks. {Unlike the original Lightcode~\cite{ankireddy2024lightcode}, WTC-Lightcode incorporates feedback from both Bob and Eve, as in the broadcast case~\cite{zhou2025learned} (Fig.~\ref{fig:wiretap}), and augments Lightcode with the security layer $(\varphi_s, \psi_s)$.
-Both $e_r$ and $d_r$ consist of a feature extractor and a multi-layer perceptron, as shown in Fig.~\ref{fig:lightcode}, where $d_H=32$ and $d_{\text{in}} = k+3(n-1)$ with unused positions zero-padded.
-As the blocklength $n$ increases, the parameter size grows rapidly and makes training difficult, so we focus on short blocklengths, while longer ones can be divided into smaller chunks and transmitted separately~\cite{ankireddy2024lightcode}.} The reliability encoder and decoder are trained jointly to minimize the \gls{cce} $\displaystyle J_{\text{CCE}} = -\frac{1}{B}\sum_{i=1}^B\left(\sum_{j=1}^{C_V}p_{ij}\log(\hat{p}_{ij})\right) $, where $B$ is the batch size, $C_V = 2^q$, $p_{ij} = 1$ if class $j$ is correct for instance $i$ and 0 otherwise, and $\hat{p}_{ij} \in \mathbb{R}$ is the predicted probability.
+The reliability layer $(e_r, d_r)$ can be implemented using neural networks.
+Unlike the original Lightcode~\cite{ankireddy2024lightcode}, WTC-Lightcode incorporates feedback from both Bob and Eve, as in the broadcast case~\cite{zhou2025learned} (Figure~\ref{fig:wiretap}), and augments Lightcode with the security layer $(\varphi_s, \psi_s)$.
+Both $e_r$ and $d_r$ consist of a feature extractor and a multi-layer perceptron, as shown in Figure~\ref{fig:lightcode}, where $d_H=32$.
+As $n$ increases, the parameter size grows rapidly, making training difficult, so we focus on short blocklengths, with longer transmissions partitioned into smaller chunks~\cite{ankireddy2024lightcode}.
+The reliability encoder and decoder are trained jointly to minimize the categorical cross entropy (CCE)